sot/cheta/docs/pseudo_msids.rst

 Derived Parameters or Calcs
 ---------------------------

-The engineering archive has pseudo-MSIDs that are derived via computation from telemetry MSIDs.
+The cheta archive has pseudo-MSIDs that are derived via computation from telemetry MSIDs.
 These are also known as "calcs" in the context of MAUDE (which inherited this from GRETA).
 In MAUDE, a calc is normally indicated with a prefix of ``CALC_``, but for compatibility with cheta a prefix of ``DP_`` is also